-How to Make Vinegar From Banana Peeling
+How to Make Vinegar From Banana Peel

 Vinegar is used in various cooking and food preparation.
 It is also used as preservative and food dips.
 This is sold in local and export markets.
 With a recent finding that vinegar brands sold in the Philippines are sourced from synthetic raw materials which come from petroleum-based sources, plant-based alternatives are clearly the healthier option.